ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 Hence, this is my proposal.
 We can effectively observe energy exchange over time and observe that it does in fact behave this way.
 Since that by itself is mundane, we can also observe which edges, or particle interactions, are most important to energy transfer.
 We'll ideally find that in low rewiring the connecting edges are most important.
 Really, when the two systems are indistinguishable, it is the few particles traveling between the two that allow for energy to exchange at all.
 However, as rewiring approaches the infinite, we would anticipate that no edge inherently has preference; when it's really one massive energy system, there's too much chaos to really pull apart any conclusions.

 Ultimately, to tie it all together, we can take the top percentage of edge rankings and see how much of these are the connecting edges.
 This will give us a direct insight into how the potential behaves.

-### Results

 ### Comparison to other Methods